Zero-shot Concept Bottleneck Models: Zero-shot Concept Bottleneck Models

 If the feature vector \(f_\mathrm{V}(x)\) can be approximated by \(C_x\), we can achieve the zero-shot performance of black-box features by interpretable concept features.
 Based on this idea, we approximate \(f_\mathrm{V}(x)\) by the weighted sum of the concept features \(F_{C_x} = [f_\mathrm{T}(c_1),...,f_\mathrm{T}(c_K)]\in\mathbb{R}^{d\times K}\) with an importance weight \(W\in\mathbb{R}^K\) (Fig.~\ref{fig:concept_reg}).
 To obtain \(W\), we solve the linear regression problem defined by

 Through this objective, we can achieve \(W\) not only for approximating image features but also for effectively estimating the contribution of each concept to the label prediction owing to the sparse regularization \(\|W\|_1\).
-Since \(C_x\) is retrieved from large-scale concept bank \(C\), it often contains noisy concepts that are similar to each other, undermining interpretability due to semantic duplication.
-In this sense, the sparse regularization enhances interpretability since it can eliminate unimportant concepts for the label prediction~\citep{Hastie_2015_statistical_sparsity}.
+Since \(C_x\) is retrieved from a large-scale concept bank \(\mathbf{C}\), it often contains noisy concepts that are similar to each other, undermining interpretability due to semantic duplication.
+In this context, the sparse regularization enhances interpretability by penalizing and eliminating unimportant concepts for the label prediction~\cite{Hastie_2015_statistical_sparsity}.

 \textbf{Final Label Prediction.} Finally, we compute the output label with \(F_{C_x}\) and \(W\) in the same fashion as the zero-shot classification by Eq.~(\ref{eq:zero_shot_cls}), i.e.,

 Algorithm~\ref{alg:zcbm_inference} shows the overall protocol of the zero-shot inference of Z-CBM.
 This zero-shot inference algorithm can be applied not only to pre-trained VLMs but also to their linear probing, i.e., fine-tuning a linear head layer on the fixed feature extractor of VLMs for target tasks.